+We have seen our investment in people grow to meet this demand.
 Investing in our people and our systems remains a top priority in accomplishing objectives for our stakeholders.
 We regularly assess our technology and processes to keep up to date with regulatory requirements and facilitate the needs of our clients.
-Along with these assessments it is critical that we also provide support for our people to enhance their skills and build up their expertise.